mnelson4/yet-another-related-posts-plugin/readme.txt

 6. **Related posts and pages**: Puts you in control of pulling up related posts, pages, or both.

 This plugin requires PHP 5 and MySQL 4.1 or greater.

+YARPP does not yet support custom post types or taxonomies; look for these in a future version.

 **See [other plugins by mitcho](http://profiles.wordpress.org/users/mitchoyoshitaka/)**.